Nigel Sweeney: Biography

-He has also been involved in numerous other high profile cases.
+He was also involved in numerous other high profile cases.
 He was the presiding judge in the trial of Rolf Harris for various counts of indecent assault dating back to the 1960s.
 He was the sentencing judge for the murder of Sabina Nessa, sentencing Koci Selemaj to a minimum of 36 years in prison.
 He was also the presiding judge in the Essex lorry deaths trials where 39 Vietnamese people were killed in the back of a lorry; four perpetrators received a combined 92 years in prison.

-Sweeney is also an Associate Professor at the School of Law at Nottingham University.
+Sweeney is also an associate professor at the School of Law at Nottingham University.